 As a domestic worker, whether an employee or a contractor, does a homeowner have an obligation to cover costs that stem from your injuries if you sustain any at their house?
 Should you hire a lawyer if your hurt at someone’s house while you’re working? or would that be considered an extreme reaction?

-These are all common questions people have, and the following is an overview of what you should know about the topic.
+These are all common questions people have.
+The following is an overview of what you should know about housesitting accidents.